iag-geo/spark_testing/apache_sedona/README.md

 # Apache Sedona Quick Start
 Scripts for running geospatial analysis using Apache Sedona (formerly Geospark) on Pyspark locally in a Jupyter notebook.

-Scripts are currently tested on **macOS only**.
+Tested on **macOS only**.
 Should work on Linux with some minor tweaking.

 ## Getting Started